 Text by Nancy Kansal, Homemaker, Ludhiana

 3rd Consolation Prize Winner of the Memories in a Dabba Contest sponsored by Ektra Superware Fine Dining.
-To purchase one of this gorgeous kitchenware from Ektra Superware Fine Dining, contact Area Manager, Siddhi Padgaonkar using this link.
+To purchase one of these gorgeous kitchenware from Ektra Superware Fine Dining, contact Area Manager, Siddhi Padgaonkar using this link.

 “Memories” a word which gives you goosebumps thinking about the old time.
 And “food” especially for a girl which remind her about her mayka, her family which she left behind to be part of some other family.